tramitit/guides/en/france/application_for_social_housing.md

 categories:
 - France
 date: '2024-06-07'
-description: Learn about social housing in France for low-income individuals & families.
+description: Learn about social housing in France, who needs it, eligibility criteria, required documents, and the application process for affordable housing support.
-  Follow steps to apply and get assistance.
-Renew application annually.
 draft: false
-meta_title: 'Social Housing in France: Eligibility, Application, and Providers'
+meta_title: 'Understanding Social Housing in France: Eligibility and Application'
-title: 'Social Housing in France: Eligibility, Application, and Providers'
+title: 'Understanding Social Housing in France: Eligibility and Application'
 translationKey: france-application_for_social_housing
 ---

 ## Description